neotmp/go-trading-pub/README.md

-Work in progress
+WORK in PROGRES

-Details can be found in Wiki
+Reports on progress can be found in wiki
-Planned work in projects